Example Walkthrough

 To verify that there are no remaining validation errors, we rerun validation with the following command:

-$ cubids-validate BIDS_Dataset_DataLad v1 --sequential
+$ cubids validate BIDS_Dataset_DataLad v1 --validation-scope subject

 This command should produce no tsv output, and instead print “No issues/warnings parsed, your dataset is BIDS valid” to the terminal, which indicates that the dataset is now free from BIDS validation errors and warnings.